Toxoplasmosis during pregnancy: risks and foods to avoid

 Weakened immune resistance: immunocompromised women

-Immunocompromised pregnant women (suffering from cancer, AIDS or taking anti-rejection drugs after a transplant) will benefit from similar monitoring.
-They are at serious risk, even if they have already been infected with Toxoplasma.
-Unfortunately, a weak immune system can reactivate lthe infection.
+Immunocompromised pregnant women (suffering from cancer, AIDS or taking anti-rejection drugs after a transplant) benefit from similar monitoring.
+They run serious risks, even if they have already been contaminated by Toxoplasma.
+Unfortunately, a weak immune system can reactivate the infection.

-For these people, the symptoms are very severe: high fever (over 38°C), brain damage (abscesses), epileptic seizures, intense and persistent headaches, chorioretinitis and sometimes paralysis of certain parts of the body.
-This means they need to be extra careful, as the risks are as real for them as they are for their baby.
+Symptoms can be very severe: high fever (over 38°C), brain damage (abscess), epileptic seizures, intense and persistent headaches, chorioretinitis and sometimes paralysis of certain parts of the body.
+They should therefore be extra cautious, since the risks concern them as much as their baby.

-Here is a list of prohibited foods for pregnant women who have not been immunized against toxoplasmosis or who are immunosuppressed:
+Here's a list of forbidden foods for pregnant women not immunized against toxoplasmosis or immunosuppressed:

 • raw meat (tartare, carpaccio, etc.) ;

-• raw, smoked or cured charcuterie (dry-cured ham, coppa, sausage, viande des grisons, etc.);
+• raw, smoked or cured charcuterie (dry-cured ham, coppa, salami, viande des grisons, etc.);

 • products made from raw goat's milk.

 You should also observe impeccable food hygiene, taking care to wash fruits and vegetables thoroughly.
-And don' t use a knife or board that has been in direct contact with raw meat.
+Don' t use a knife or board that has been in direct contact with raw meat.

-Finally, avoid touching cat droppings (you can ask your partner to change the litter box) and remember to wear gloves when gardening.
+Finally, avoid touching cat feces (you can ask your partner to change the litter box) and remember to wear gloves when gardening.

 How is toxoplasmosis treated during pregnancy?